A Wonderful Werribee Weekend

 Skip breakfast – you’ll eat plenty today.
 If you’re staying at the Lancemore Mansion Werribee Park Hotel, stroll just under a kilometre through the grounds to Werribee Park Heritage Orchard.
 Volunteers preserve the 1870s orchard, while local groups tend the community gardens.
 There’s an historic homestead onsite, as well as an old blacksmith’s with vintage machinery.
 Check the website to time your visit with a grafting and tree sales day, where you can buy rare trees and purchase preserves made from the heritage fruits.

-From here you’re another kilometre away from the K Road Cliffs lookout.
+From here you’re another kilometre away from the K Road Cliffs lookout (lookout and car park currently closed for major upgrades until early 2025).
 Admire the naturally formed red walls that line the Werribee River and wetlands, opposite the golf course and look for the You Yangs in the distance – you’re heading there later.
 There’s a profusion of birdlife and, if you’re lucky, you might spot a platypus.

 K Rd Cliffs Lookout, 362 K Rd, Werribee South